moosetechnology/moose-wiki/Developers/CreateNewMetamodel.md

 In this section, we will see how to create a simple meta-model.

-To design a meta-model, we need to specify its entities, theirs relations and theirs properties.
+To design a meta-model, we need to specify its entities, their relations and their properties.

 You may also consult a [presentation of Famix generator](https://www.slideshare.net/JulienDelp/famix-nextgeneration) from Julien Delplanque.